crmne/paolino.me/_posts/2025-05-13-standard-api-llm-capabilities-pricing-live.md

       cached_input_per_million: 0.075
 ```

 [Parsera][parsera] scrapes provider docs and keeps the data current.
-Context windows, pricing, capabilities, modalities — all in one place.
+Context windows, pricing, capabilities, and modalities are all in one place.

 ## Already in RubyLLM